ryancdickson/staging/docs/BR.md

 Multi-Perspective Issuance Corroboration attempts to corroborate the determinations (i.e., domain validation pass/fail, CAA permission/prohibition) made by the Primary Network Perspective from multiple remote Network Perspectives before Certificate issuance.
 This process can improve protection against equally-specific prefix Border Gateway Protocol (BGP) attacks or hijacks.

+The CA MAY use either the same set, or different sets of Network Perspectives when performing Multi-Perspective Issuance Corroboration for the required 1) Domain Authorization or Control and 2) CAA Record checks.

-Each corroborating Network Perspective's response MUST provide the CA with the necessary information to allow it to affirmatively assess:
+The set of responses from the relied upon Network Perspectives MUST provide the CA with the necessary information to allow it to affirmatively assess:
 - a. the presence of the expected 1) Random Value, 2) Request Token, 3) IP Address, or 4) Contact Address, as required by the relied upon validation method specified in Sections 3.2.2.4 and 3.2.2.5; and
 - b. the CA's authority to issue to the requested domain(s), as specified in Section 3.2.2.8.